parasitetwin/batchCorr_Anton/README.md

 In addition to functions relevant for within/between batch correction, data is provided to accurately reproduce figures from the original *Brunius et al* paper (see below).

-## Workflow
+## Tutorial
+An easy-to-follow tutorial on how to use the batchCorr package for within-batch drift correction as well as multi-batch alignment and correction procedures can be found at this repository at [Tutorial/batchCorr_Tutorial.docx] (https://gitlab.com/CarlBrunius/batchCorr/blob/master/Tutorial/batchCorr_Tutorial.docx)

-After installation, a `Workflow_Example` folder is created in the `batchCorr` library (in your R library folder).
-Within this folder, there is a `workflow.R` script containing code on how the package was used to perform within/between batch correction and reproduce figures from the original *Brunius et al* paper (see below).
+In addition, upon installation of the batchCorr package, a `Workflow_Example` folder is created in the `batchCorr` library (in your R library folder).
+Within this folder, there are workflow script containing working code on the same issues as the tutorial.

 ## Description
 This is a repository containing functions within three areas of batch correction.
 These algorithms were originally developed